hibaf1234/Portfolio/README.md

 Whether you're a gaming enthusiast, industry analyst, or simply curious about Take-Two Interactive's sales performance, this dashboard provides a visually engaging and informative exploration of the company's journey through the gaming landscape.
 Download, explore, and uncover the story behind Take-Two Interactive's success in the world of gaming.

+(P.S.
+PowerPoint attached incase Tableau not accessible to get idea of what the dashboard might look like, but open Tableau to see interactive features)

 **Econometrics Project: What Variables Impact Attendance**

 - **Descriptive Analysis:** Perform a univariate analysis